 - Talking of which- don’t try to outdrink a Scot (male or female!)
 It will end badly… for you!

 - This is one of my FAVOURITE Scottish traditions.
 Hogmanay means ‘last day of the year’ and is the New Year’s Eve celebrations.
+These traditions are not like today, when we hire a car Enterprise and eat the whole family in a country house for a festive dinner.
 Traditionally, the house is cleaned from top to bottom, ready to start the New Year ‘fresh’.
 As the clock strikes midnight, revellers everywhere link arms and sing Auld Lang Syne, and then start the process of ‘first footing’.
 First footing means being the first person to cross the threshold of another household.
 You bring a small gift; whiskey, fruit bread, coal (for warmth), salt, or shortbread is traditional.
 The first footer is welcomed with a ‘wee dram’ of whiskey and is supposed to set the ‘tone’ for the year ahead.

 Interesting cultures around the world – Africa